HIPAA Compliance Checklist

 - Response and Reporting: (R) Identify, document, and respond to security incidents.

-- Contingency Plans: (R) Ensure there are accessible backups of ePHI and that there are procedures for restore any lost data.
+- Contingency Plans: (R) Ensure that there are accessible backups of ePHI and procedures to restore lost data.

-- Emergency Mode: (R) Establish (and implement as needed) procedures to enable continuation of critical business processes for protection of the security of electronic protected health information while operating in emergency mode.
+- Emergency Mode: (R) Establish procedures to enable continuation of critical business operations.
+These procedures include securing electronic protected health information while operating in emergency mode.

-- Evaluations: (R) Perform periodic evaluations to see if any changes in your business or the law require changes to your HIPAA compliance procedures.
+- Evaluations: (R) Perform periodic evaluations to see if any changes in business operations or the law require changes to HIPAA compliance procedures.

-- Business Associate Agreements: (R) Have contracts with business partners who will have access to your PHI to ensure that they will be compliant.
+- Business Associate Agreements: (R) Create and manage contracts with business partners who will have access the organization’s PHI to ensure that they will adequately safeguard data.

 HIPAA Physical Requirements

-- Contingency Operations: (A) Establish (and implement as needed) procedures that allow facility access in support of restoration of lost data under the disaster recovery plan and emergency mode operations plan in the event of an emergency.
+- Contingency Operations: (A) Establish procedures that allow facility access in emergency situations to support the restoration of lost data.

-- Facility Security: (A) Implement policies and procedures to safeguard the facility and the equipment therein from unauthorized physical access, tampering, and theft.
+- Facility Security: (A) Implement policies and procedures to safeguard the facility and equipment from unauthorized physical access, tampering, and theft.

-- Access Control and Validation: (A) Implement procedures to control and validate a person’s access to facilities based on their role or function, including visitor control, and control of access to software programs for testing and revision.
+- Access Control and Validation: (A) Institute procedures to control and validate an individual’s access to facilities based on their role or function.
+Log visitors and control access to software programs.

-- Workstations: (R) Implement policies governing what software can/must be run and how it should be configured on systems that provide access ePHI.
-Safeguard all workstations providing access to ePHI and restrict access to authorized users.
+- Workstations: (R) Establish policies to govern software usage.
+Set up procedures for proper configuration on systems that provide access to ePHI.
+Safeguard all workstations the provide access to ePHI and restrict access to only authorized users.

-- Devices and Media Disposal and Re-use: (R) Create procedures for the secure final disposal of media that contain ePHI and for the reuse of devices and media that could have been used for ePHI.
+- Devices and Media Disposal and Re-use: (R) Create procedures to securely dispose of media that contains ePHI.
+Put policies in place for the reuse of devices and media that formerly stored ePHI.